amberstarlight/website/src/blog/posts/2025/internet-manifesto.md

 ---

-When I published my [first blog post](/blog/i-made-a-website) on this website, 955 days ago, I eluded to some of the reasons why I chose to do so;
+When I published my [first blog post](/blog/i-made-a-website) on this website, 955 days ago, I alluded to some of the reasons why I chose to do so;
 it had only been a few months since Elon Musk had purchased Twitter ([see for yourself how that's going][twt]), Cory Doctorow had coined the term '[enshittification][cory]', and (though I didn't mention it at the time) the